AmanMalviya22/task-manager-api/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT Licens

 ## Acknowledgments